school-brainhack/school-brainhack.github.io/content/en/modules/project_management/index.md

   :bulb: With the same principle, you can also create a `LICENSE` file through GitHub.

  * Next we will populate the directory with a project skeleton and some basic descriptions.
-   * Create the directories described in the lession with command `mkdir`.
+   * Create the directories described in the lesson with command `mkdir`.
    * Try to add these changes to git.
 You should notice empty directories are not added, this is because git will only push files.
    * To work around this issue, let's create a file named `.gitkeep` in each of the empty directory using command `touch`.
    * Now try to add and commit these files again.

  * (Optional) Creating a project package
-   Creating a project package can be difficult for the first time, but the pay off is substantial: your project structure will be clean, you won’t need to change Python'’'s path, and your project will be pip installable.
+   Creating a project package can be difficult for the first time, but the pay off is substantial: your project structure will be clean, you won’t need to change Python's path, and your project will be pip installable.
 This is the standard approach in the data science world.
    This is a minimal demo for a installable package.
 We encourage you to revisit [Install a project package](https://goodresearch.dev/setup.html#install-a-project-package) after completing the [python packaging](/modules/packaging) module.
-    * Create a file under `src/` named `helloworld.py`, with one line `print('hello world')`
+    * Create a file under `src/` named `helloworld.py`, with one line `print('hello world')`.
     * Create a file under `src/` named `__init__.py`.
     * Create a `setup.py` file in the root directory with the following lines:
       ```